EdmundGoodman/Warwick_modelling/writeup/writeup.md

 ![meropenem_with_without](C:\Users\egood\Desktop\modelling\writeup\diagrams\meropenem_with_without.png)

 Above also shows a line plot of the total number of deaths over a full run (i.e. till no people are infected) of the model with the validated parameters (discussed below).
 It is again evident that the product causes a statistically significant reduction in the number of people infected with a strain of the pathogen resistant to meropenem - the drug resistance detect by our product.

+### Interactive web model

+In order to demonstrate the model without requiring users to download the source code and its dependent libraries, then run it through python, we transpiled it into Javascript, so it can be run in the browser.
+This interactive transpiled model can be used below to demonstrate how parameters changes can affect the model outcome.
+Then, in the context section, we identify the parameters for the model which match it to the real world to show our product will work.
+In practice, having a model with interactive variables isn't especially rigorous, but it does help show the power of the model, and how it can adapt to vastly different scenarios.

+{{< model >}}

 ### Implementation